 \section{Abstract}

 Motivated by applications in distributed storage, the notion of a locally recoverable code (LRC) was introduced a few years back.
 In an LRC, any coordinate of a codeword is recoverable by accessing only a small number of other coordinates.
 While different properties of LRCs have been well-studied, their performance on channels with random erasures or errors has been mostly unexplored.
-In this note, we analyze the performance of LRCs over such stochastic channels.
+In this paper, we analyze the performance of LRCs over such stochastic channels.
 In particular, for input-symmetric discrete memoryless channels, we give a tight characterization of the gap to Shannon capacity when LRCs are used over the channel.
 Our results hold for a general notion of LRCs that correct multiple local erasures.